Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Floriade is Australia’s biggest celebration of spring and is one of Canberra’s most popular free events.
 Held in Commonwealth Park, this garden display is one that opens at the start of spring for a month (September – October).
 Each year there is a different theme that the flowers bloom to.

 Floriade is the perfect place for family, couples, friends and budding photographers!
 Wandering around the gardens will definitely brighten your day.
-There is even a doggy’s day out at the end of spring so your four legged friend can enjoy the flowers as well.
+There is even a doggy’s day out at the end of spring so your four-legged friend can enjoy the flowers as well.

 I highly recommend going on the Ferris wheel as it will give you a lovely view over Floriade and Canberra City.
 There is more than just the gardens, there are also little shops (gardening and food mainly) and a stage that holds different forms of performing acts.

 NightFest is also a must!
 For one week only, Floriade opens its gate at night so you can experience the blooms with different lighting displays.
 It is a very popular event so you will need to book your ticket ahead of time.
+You should also consider booking Canberra accommodation ahead of time as well!

 Want to find where most of Australia’s population is?
 Head down to the state of Victoria – sometimes called “Vic”!
 There you’ll find one of the biggest cities in the entire country – Melbourne.
 Victoria is located in Australia’s south-eastern tip and is the original home to many of Australia’s Aboriginal groups.
+You can find hotel deals in Melbourne and use it as your base to explore!

 Recommended by Ale from Universo Viajero

-The twelve Apostles in Victoria are one of the must-see attractions on the Great Ocean Road.
+The Twelve Apostles in Victoria are one of the must-see attractions on the Great Ocean Road.
 Formed by erosion over the years, these giant limestone rocks are located near the Port Campbell National Park.
 Today we can only find 8 apostles left because some of them have collapsed, and it is one of the most visited places in Australia.
 Tourist just love it!

 Given its natural deterioration, we really recommend you visit this place if you are in Australia.
 It’s unknown how much longer they would stand.
 Also, the surroundings are beautiful with high cliffs boarding the coast.
 Try to see them during summer, when the sky is clear and the wind slows down.
 In winter, you can find extremely windy conditions and bad weather.